Individual

 If you’d like more information about grants from the Town Centre Regeneration Fund, email us at regenerationandplace@renfrewshire.gov.uk.

-If your Expression of Interest application is successful
+If your expression of interest application is successful

 If you are invited to make a full Town Centre Regeneration Fund application, you will be asked to provide the following: